Terms of Service

 (a) Shipclaim and its licensors retain all right, title, and interest in and to the Service, including software, audit algorithms, documentation, designs, trademarks, and any improvements thereof.

-(b) Subject to these Terms, Shipclaim grants Customer a non-exclusive, non-transferable, revocable right to access and use the Service during the Subscription period for Customer's internal business purposes.
+(b) Subject to these Terms, Shipclaim grants Customer a non-exclusive, non-transferable, revocable right to access and use the Service during the term of this Agreement for Customer's internal business purposes.

 (c) Any feedback, suggestions, or improvement ideas submitted by Customer become the property of Shipclaim and may be incorporated into the Service without compensation or attribution to Customer.